Church Media Training

-Our Products My Courses Blog CHECK OUT OUR PRODUCTS Login
+Our Products My Courses Blog Browse all products Login

-Cloud Storage Options for Churches - How We Get Unlimited Storage
+Cloud Storage Options for Churches (and Why We Moved to a NAS)

 Uncategorized Apr 03, 2023

-If you're like me and started taking photos and videos for your church, you likely bought a hard drive to store your files.
-When that filled up, you bought another, and so on, until you have a stack of hard drives of varying sizes and capacities.
-This situation isn't ideal, especially in a church environment where organizing and sharing media is crucial.
-Today, I’ll share some online storage options for your church and explain how we get unlimited storage at an affordable price.
+If you're like me and started taking photos and videos for your church, you probably bought a hard drive to store your files.
+When that filled up, you bought another.
+And another.
+Now you've got a stack of drives in a drawer and no idea what's on any of them.

-1. Unlimited Cloud Storage: We didn't want to worry about storage limits or keep increasing it every time we added more files.
+1. Unlimited storage.
+We didn't want to think about limits or keep bumping the plan every time we added files.

-2. Team Access: Everyone on the team needed easy access to all files.
+2. Team access.
+Everyone on the team needed to get to everything.

 Dropbox